preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-settings-refiners-example.png

-Click "Adjust Refiners" to edit the order.
+Click "Adjust refiners" to edit the order.

 Using STYLE you can set the following: